holonk/retail-calendar/README.md

 `boolean`.
 If true, in leap years, first week is not included in any month.
 Otherwise, in leap years, last week is not included in any month.

-Has not effect on 52 week years.
+Has no effect on 52 week years.